Maximum and minimum temperature

 How do you set a barometer, and why do you need to set it?

-To go directly to stations in the UK, click here and then go to “Select a location”.
+To go directly to stations in the UK, click here and select a location.

 If you cannot see the sky because of fog, haze, dust, smoke, etc, record 8 eighths of cloud (8 oktas) and that the sky was obscured.